seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 *Exeunt LUCILIUS and Old Athenian*

 **Poet**
-Vouchsafe my labour, and long live your lordship!
+Vouchsafe my labor, and long live your lordship!

 **TIMON**
 I thank you; you shall hear from me anon: